False killer whale: Ecology

+The false killer whale is an active predator, inhabiting tropical and subtropical waters.
 Generally, the false killer whale targets a wide array of squid and fish of various sizes during daylight hours.
-They typically target large species of fish, such as mahi-mahi and tuna.
+They typically target large species of fish, such as mahi-mahi, wahoo and tuna.
+They are also known to prey on marine mammals, such as some species of dolphins and whales.
 In captivity, it eats 3.4 to 4.3% of its body weight per day.
 A video taken in 2016 near Sydney shows a group hunting a juvenile shark.
 It sometimes discards the tail, gills, and stomach of captured fish, and pod members have been known to share food.

 In the Eastern Pacific, the false killer whale has been known to target smaller dolphins during tuna purse-seine fishing operations; there are attacks on sperm whales (Physeter macrocephalus), and one instance against a humpback whale (Megaptera novaeangliae) calf.
 Killer whales are known to prey on the false killer, and it also possibly faces a threat from large sharks, though there are no documented instances.

-The false killer is known to host parasites: trematode Nasitrema in the sinuses, nematode Stenurus in the sinuses and lungs, an unidentified crassicaudine nematode in the sinuses, stomach nematodes Anisakis simplex and Anisakis typica, acanthocephalan worm Bolbosoma capitatum in the intestines, whale lice Syncyamus pseudorcae and Isocyamus delphinii, and the whale barnacle Xenobalanus globicipitis.
+The false killer whale is known to host parasites: trematode Nasitrema in the sinuses, nematode Stenurus in the sinuses and lungs, an unidentified crassicaudine nematode in the sinuses, stomach nematodes Anisakis simplex and Anisakis typica, acanthocephalan worm Bolbosoma capitatum in the intestines, whale lice Syncyamus pseudorcae and Isocyamus delphinii, and the whale barnacle Xenobalanus globicipitis.
 Some strandings had whales with large Bolbosoma infestations, such as the 1976 and 1986 strandings in Florida.